Antofagasta Minerals commitment to reducing its greenhouse gas emissions

 During Climate Week NYC 2018, where the effects of climate change are being discussed, Antofagasta Minerals reiterated its commitment to reducing its forecast greenhouse gas emissions by 300,000 tonnes by 2022.
 This is the equivalent of taking some 80,000 vehicles a year off the roads.

 “Fighting climate change is a priority that all of us can and should contribute to.
-As a company, we are fostering all those initiatives that help us reduce our productive processes’ carbon footprint,” according to René Aguilar, vice president of Corporate Affairs and Sustainability.
+As a company, we are fostering all those initiatives that help us reduce our productive processes’ carbon footprint,” stated René Aguilar, Antofagasta Vice President of Corporate Affairs and Sustainability.

 Because of these commitments the Company’s new power supply contracts will favour energy sources that reduce greenhouse gas emissions.
 Currently, 54% of the power Los Pelambres consumes, one of the world’s largest copper mines, comes from solar plants, a wind farm and from the energy generated by its own ore conveyor belts.

-Additionally, Zaldívar, one of our mines in northern Chile, recently signed a 550 GWh/year renewable power purchase agreement with producer Colbún, which will go into effect in July 2020.
-As a result, Zaldívar will become the first Chilean mine using 100% renewable power to produce copper.
-The agreement stipulates that Colbún must certify that Zaldívar’s electricity is sourced to emissions-free renewables, verifiable by an external auditor.
+Additionally, Zaldívar, one of our mines in northern Chile, recently signed a 550 GWh/year renewable power purchase agreement with energy producer Colbún, which will come into effect in July 2020.
+As a result, Zaldívar will become the first Chilean mine to use 100% renewable power to produce copper.
+The agreement stipulates that Colbún must certify that Zaldívar’s electricity is sourced from emissions-free renewables, verifiable by an external auditor.

-In 2017 Antofagasta Minerals approved a project to capture CO2 through the incorporation of wildlands.
+In 2017 Antofagasta Minerals approved a project to capture CO2 through the use of wildlands.
 We are currently evaluating the capture capacity of wildlands, through the restoration of existing forests, reforestation or protection under Los Pelambres’ care.
-The company protects some 25,000 hectares of ecosystems in Chile’s Coquimbo region.Download PDF (557KB)
+The Company protects some 25,000 hectares of ecosystems in Chile’s Coquimbo region.Download PDF (662KB)